asianchun/word-clone/README.md

 ## Run Locally

-To run the Quiz locally, follow these steps:
+To run the Word locally, follow these steps:

 1. Clone the repository to your local machine.